-How do I increase difficulty to make it more intense and still fulfill my fitness goals?
+How do I increase the difficulty to make it more intense and still fulfill my fitness goals?

 Let’s suppose you are already somewhat experienced with bodyweight training and these basic exercises feel pretty easy hence to make it more difficult for a more intense workout you need to change a few things in your training log:

-- Add more volume for each training session;
+- Add more volume to each training session;

 - Train with a higher frequency;